KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Indicates that the sign-in session should being terminated, and the current request is unauthenticated.

-    throw [System.IdentityModel.Services.FederatedAuthenticationSessionEndingException]::New("Indicates that the sign-in session should being terminated, and the current request is unauthenticated.")
+    throw [System.IdentityModel.Services.FederatedAuthenticationSessionEndingException]::New('Indicates that the sign-in session should being terminated, and the current request is unauthenticated.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Services.FederatedAuthenticationSessionEndingException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Services.FederatedAuthenticationSessionEndingException.aspx)